rkuma183/wilsonmar.github.io/_posts/2016-06-28-docker-setup.md

 <amp-img width="690" height="516" alt="dockervsvmhost 690x516-i36.png"
 src="https://cloud.githubusercontent.com/assets/20669891/17195327/e4f823fc-5411-11e6-9648-752a31fa03a8.png"></amp-img>

-Virtual Memory duplicates the operating system kernel in every image.
+With Virtual Memory (VM), every image keeps its own copy of the operating system kernel and associated libraries in addition to apps running within each.

 Docker enables the read-only portion of a Linux operating system kernel to be shared among several images.
-Each image has its own custom bin/lib folders.
+Each image has its own lib and bin folders containing executables.

 Docker enables developers and system administrators
 <strong>port</strong> applications